Hyunwoo-Park-Yonsei/hyunwoo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jongseo Choi received the B.S. degree in Mechanical Engineering from Yonsei University, South Korea, in 2022.
+Hyunwoo Park received the B.S. degree in Mechanical Engineering from Yonsei University, South Korea, in 2022.
 Since 2022, he has been  with ThorDrive Co., Ltd, Seoul, South Korea, as a researcher working on motion planning for autonomous driving.
 His research interests include motion planning and reinforcement learning for autonomous vehicles and robotics.
 {style="text-align: justify;"}